- News & Events

-The MBTA’s Fall Semester Pass Program allows students to pre-pay for their four monthly “T” passes (Dates TBA) and thereby save approximately 11% off the regular monthly “T” pass price.
-The deadline for the Fall 2014 Semester Pass Program is 4PM EST on August 4, 2014.
+The MBTA’s Spring Semester Pass Program allows students to pre-pay for their four monthly “T” passes (February through May) and thereby save approximately 11% off the regular monthly “T” pass price.
+The deadline for the Spring 2015 Semester Pass Program is 4PM EST on January 9, 2015.

 Students are reminded that, in accordance with the Code of Student Responsibilities (Appendix 15), current addresses must be on file with the University.
 We ask that you provide this information via the University’s online Student Link.
 Please be advised that addresses will not be updated from information provided on the registration form.

 The home address currently on file for you is the permanent address provided on your application for admission.
 Local addresses should be updated once you have located housing in the Boston area.
 If your name or Social Security number has changed or is incorrect, these can be updated at the Office of the University Registrar at 881 Commonwealth Avenue, Second Floor.
 This information cannot be changed using the Student Link.